KJonline/home-assistant-pushoverglances/README.md

 * **Notify** - (``pushoverglances``) will let you connect the service and set it up so you can send *count numeric messages* to the little info placeholder and  *short text messages* to the the larger placeholder

-**You will want to get [The Pushover App](https://itunes.apple.com/us/app/pushover-notifications/id506088175?mt=8&at=1010l3fx) from the Apple app store if you haven't already...**
+**You will need to get [The Pushover App](https://itunes.apple.com/us/app/pushover-notifications/id506088175?mt=8&at=1010l3fx) from the Apple app store if you haven't already...**

 ![Apple-Watch-Example](/images/apple-watch-with-pushover-glances.PNG?raw=true "Apple Watch with Home-Assistant Data via Pushover Glances")